jtmoon79/super-speedy-syslog-searcher/README.md

 #### File name guessing

 Given a file path, `s4` will attempt to parse it.
 The type of file must be in the name.
 Guesses are made about files with non-standard names.

 For example, standard file name `utmp` will always be treated as a `utmp` record file.
 But non-standard name `log.utmp.1` is guessed to be a `utmp` record file.
 Similar guesses are applied to `lastlog`, `wtmp`, `acct`, `pacct`, `journal`, and `evtx` files.
-When combined with compression or archive file name extensions, e.g. `.gz`, `.lz4`, `.xz`, or `.tar`, then `s4` makes a best attempt at guessing the compression or archive type, and the file within the archive.
+When combined with compression or archive file name extensions, e.g. `.gz`, `.lz4`, or `.xz`, then `s4` makes a best attempt at guessing the compression or archive type and the file within the archive based on the name.
+For example, `user.journal.gz` is guessed to be a systemd journal file within a gzip compressed file.
+However, if that same file is named something unusual like `user.systemd-journal.gz` then it is guessed to be a text log file within a gzip compressed file.

 When a file type cannot be guessed then it is treated as a UTF8 text log file.
+For example, a file name just `unknown` is not any obvious type so it is attempted to be parsed as a UTF8 ad-hoc text log file.

+`tar` files are inspected for parseable files.<sup><a href="#f2">\[2\]</a></sup>

 #### Directory walks